Tinies Daycare Parent Policies

 - Please leave the Tinies Daycare team to evacuate children safely, they cannot release your child until they have been given the all clear by the Fire Marshall.
 The Tinies Daycare team keep a register of the children in their care so that they are able to complete a head count before evacuating the building safely.

 Once the children have been evacuated from the building:

 - The Tinies Daycare team will complete a head count and name roll call at their designated meeting point.

 - Our colleagues cannot release children to you whilst the fire alarm is sounding.

-- If the Fire Marshal deems the building to be unsafe or unable to re-enter, Tinies Daycare colleagues will set up a safety check point where they will release children one at a time to the parent/guardian who dropped them off using our signing in and out system.
+- If the Fire Marshall deems the building to be unsafe or unable to re-enter, Tinies Daycare colleagues will set up a safety check point where they will release children one at a time to the parent/guardian who dropped them off using our signing in and out system.
 For our settings where parents leave children, we will contact you to collect you child from a safety check point.

 - Your child will only be released back to you once they are safely in the building or signed out from the safety check point.